Hans Hauck: Biography

 With the beginning of World War II, Hauck's work crew was pulled from its initial proximity to the Western Front, first to Paderborn, then Schneidemühl and finally Opladen.
 In 1939 he was declared "unworthy" to join the Army when he went through the conscription process.
 In 1941, with a renewed need for troops, Hauck received a summons letter to appear for training with the Sturmabteilung for eventual military deployment.
 Fearing this was a ploy to inter him to further sterilise him, Hauck unsuccessfully attempted suicide by shooting himself in the mouth.
-The following year, he joined the Wehrmacht the following year.
+He joined the Wehrmacht the following year.

 Hauck attributed his survival of the Nazi regime to his service in the Army, but was constantly afraid of being discharged and sent to a concentration camp, which he believed happened to a fellow Afro-German soldier.
 He made "Private first Class" within five months. was wounded five times, and captured by the Red Army in 1945.
 After spending four years as a prisoner of war in Minsk, he was released in 1949.
 Hauck immigrated to Canada, but returned to Germany soon after, spending the rest of his life in Dudweiler, where he died in 2003.